 The Great Barrier Reef is also a breeding ground for Humpback Whales, migrating from Antarctica to use the warm waters of the Coral Sea between May and September.
 The whales come to calve and build up strength before returning to the Antarctic in Summer.
 Minke whales can also be seen, mainly around the ribbon reef area.

 The coral reefs exist offshore from the coast of Queensland.
 Coral thrives better in clean water free of nutrient and freshwater.
 The best corals are generally found in the clean waters of the outer reef.
-Thala is located in close proximity to the Great Barrier Reef.
-With a short boat ride you can visit the crystal clear waters and stunning colour of the reef.
-Popular points to access The Great Barrier Reef in North Queensland are from Port Douglas and Cairns.
+Thala is located in close proximity to the Great Barrier Reef with day tour operators picking up guests for trips to the Great Barrier Reef.
+Board a boat from Port Douglas to visit the crystal clear waters and view the stunning colours of the reef.
+Popular points to access The Great Barrier Reef in Tropical North Queensland are from either Port Douglas and Cairns.